 - Darker and Edgier: Like all of the Marvel: Noir series.

 - Dark is Not Evil: Spidey's costume is almost entirely black and his appearance generally looks dark.
 And although this version of Peter is more aggressive and violent, he is still noble and ultimately wants to make New York a better place.

 - Disney Acid Sequence: When Peter gets bitten by the spider he receives visions.

-- Establishing Character Moment: Octavious get's one with a Gross-Up Close-Up of an ape with his brain being vivisected in Eyes Without a Face.
+- Establishing Character Moment: Octavius get's one with a Gross-Up Close-Up of an ape with his brain being vivisected in Eyes Without a Face.

 - Kraven suffers the same fate.

-- Even Evil Has Standards: Octavious thinks lobotimizing people and keeping them locked up is humane, but killing them without respect is animalistic.
+- Even Evil Has Standards: Octavius thinks lobotimizing people and keeping them locked up is humane, but killing them without respect is animalistic.